Joshua-Miles/My-Lectures/30-communication-with-the-server/LECTURE NOTES.md

     })
 ```

-#### Check for Understanding:

-* Everyone should make a request to `http://reddit.com/.json` in your chrome console, mark off your name

 > Break

-### Learning Goal 3: Explain what it means for `fetch` to run Asynchronously

-#### Demonstrate:

-* That HTTP requests take time to reacht the server and responses take time to come back from the server
-* JavaScript runs synchronously
-* If we stopped the execution of the script the page would become unresponsive
-* We want our fetch to run asynchronously
-* That fetch returns a promise object
-* The function we pass to fetches `.then` will be called when the response comes back
-* It's like an event listener!

-#### Check for Understanding:

-* Kahoot Quiz (4-6)

-### Learning Goal 4: Use fetch to send data to a server
+### Learning Goal 3: Use fetch to send data to a server

 #### Demonstrate: